 And too you are living in a 12-volt

 environment.
 Managing power resources you deal with every day.

-Knowing that gives you a leg up on others.
-That said, it's entirely
+Knowing that gives you a leg up on many others.
+That said, it is entirely

 unnecessary at your income level, at least initially.
-That's because
+That is because

 I envision you staying in a marina while you gain experience and

 learn about your boat.